AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

 ![alt text](../resources/images/flexbox-flex-grow.png "Different Arrangements")

 ## flex-shrink
-Just as the flex-grow property proportionally stretches flex items, the flex-shrink property can be used to specify which elements will shrink and in what proportions.
+The `flex-shrink` property can be used to specify which elements will shrink and in what **proportions.**

 You may have noticed in earlier exercises that flex items shrank when the flex container was too small, even though we had not declared the property.
-This is because the default value of flex-shrink is 1.
-However, flex items do not grow unless the flex-grow property is declared because the default value of flex-grow is 0.
+This is because the **default value of flex-shrink is 1.**
 ```
 <div class="container">
   <div class="side">